NCAR/ncharts/README-devel.md

 ### Setup postgres server

+> Note: as of 2/2025, ncharts is using the sqlite3 backend for the django database.
+Setting up postgres will only be necessary if using the RAF database backend as a data source.

 The installation should have created `/var/lib/pgsql/data/pg_hba.conf`, with a first configuation line of
   ```sh
 local   all             all                                 peer